AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/usage.md

 ./vendor/bin/magento-patches apply MAGETWO-XXXX
 ```

-Also, you can apply several patches at the same time by separating each additional patch ID with a space:
+You can also apply several patches at the same time by separating each additional patch ID with a space:

 ```bash
 ./vendor/bin/magento-patches apply MAGETWO-XXXX MAGETWO-YYYY